Alb4tro/TGDataset_anon/README.md

 ## Importing data into MongoDB

-- Install MongoDB following the instruction reported on the [official website](https://www.mongodb.com/docs/manual/administration/install-community/)
+- Install MongoDB following the instructions reported on the [official website](https://www.mongodb.com/docs/manual/administration/install-community/)
 - Download a portion or the whole dataset from [Zenodo](https://zenodo.org/record/7640712#.Y-9PjNLMKXI).
-- Unpack the dataset and move the Json files into the folder `public_db`
+- Unpack the dataset and move the JSON files into the folder `public_db`
-- Install all the necessary python packages running the following command:
+- Install all the necessary Python packages running the following command:
 ```bash
 pip install -r requirements.txt
 ```